dotmesh-io/docs/hugo/content/concepts/architecture.md

 All the commits on all the branches get replicated to every node automatically.
 The only thing that isn't replicated is the uncommitted "dirty" state of each subdot on each branch; that's stored on a single node, known as the "master node" for that branch.

-To protect it from loss if that node is destroyed, commit it so the commit gets replicated!
+We recommend that, to protect data from loss if that node is destroyed, you commit your dots regularly so the commit gets replicated to other nodes in the cluster!
+Dotmesh does not replicate the uncommitted state of a dot.

 Clusters can  come in various  different flavours, but they  all work the same inside.